Freedom of religion in Russia: Forced religious conversion

-Anti-Semitism
+Antisemitism

 Racially motivated violent attacks against Jews decreased during the reporting period, despite an increase in racist violence targeting other ethnic groups.
-Anti-Semitism remained a serious problem, and there were several anti-Semitic attacks on persons and synagogues during the reporting period.
+Antisemitism remained a serious problem, and there were several antisemitic attacks on persons and synagogues during the reporting period.

 In September 2006, a court convicted of attempted murder and of inciting ethnic and religious strife, and sentenced to 16 years in prison, a man who stabbed eight persons during evening prayers in the Chabad synagogue in Moscow in January 2006.
-The assailant did not deny that anti-Semitism was a motive in his attack.
+The assailant did not deny that antisemitism was a motive in his attack.
 The courts increased the 13-year sentence he received in April 2006 because it had not taken into account the extremist motive of the attack.

 A student attempted a copy-cat attack on a synagogue in Rostov-on-Don in January 2006, but security guards stopped him before he could harm anyone.
 An appeals court overturned his attempted murder conviction on the basis that he was mentally unfit to stand trial, and ordered him to undergo psychiatric treatment.

 On October 1, 2005, 21-year-old Andrey Dzyuba was killed by a gang of drunken teenagers in Yekaterinburg.
-The group yelled anti-Semitic insults at Dzyuba, dragged him to a cemetery, beat him, and killed him with a metal cross grave marker.
+The group yelled antisemitic insults at Dzyuba, dragged him to a cemetery, beat him, and killed him with a metal cross grave marker.
 Courts convicted five of the attackers of murder for reason of ethnic hatred, and gave them sentences ranging from five to ten years in prison.
 Ten underage attackers who participated in the beating but not the murder were not charged due to their age.

-According to the NGO Moscow Bureau of Human Rights (MBHR), the ultra-nationalist and anti-Semitic Russian National Unity (RNE) paramilitary organization continued to propagate hostility toward Jews and non-Orthodox Christians.
+According to the NGO Moscow Bureau of Human Rights (MBHR), the ultra-nationalist and antisemitic Russian National Unity (RNE) paramilitary organization continued to propagate hostility toward Jews and non-Orthodox Christians.
 The RNE appeared to have lost political influence in some regions since its peak in 1998, but the organization maintained high levels of activity in other regions, such as Voronezh.

-Some branches of the ultra-nationalist and anti-Semitic National Sovereign Way of Russia (NDPR) participated in events organized by local officials.
+Some branches of the ultra-nationalist and antisemitic National Sovereign Way of Russia (NDPR) participated in events organized by local officials.

-The primary targets of skinheads were foreigners and individuals from the North Caucasus, but they expressed anti-Muslim and anti-Semitic sentiments as well.
+The primary targets of skinheads were foreigners and individuals from the North Caucasus, but they expressed anti-Muslim and antisemitic sentiments as well.

 Vandals desecrated several synagogues and Jewish community centers during the reporting period, including in Saratov, Lipetsk, Borovichy, Murmansk, Nizhniy Novgorod, Taganrog, Samara, Petrozavodsk, Perovo, Baltiisk, Kurgan, Khabarovsk, Vladivostok, Tomsk, and Kaliningrad.
 Officials often classified the crimes as "hooliganism."
 In the cases where local authorities prosecuted cases, courts generally imposed suspended sentences.